usmanmusa1920/zazzone/README.md

 NOTE:
-Change the path of default images, after deploying
+Change the path of default images, before/when deploying for production to meet your VM route

 In the view: